luisfrm1998/Radware-API-to-SIEM-Integration-Scripts/README.md

 ## Features

-- Query operational events from the Radware API.
+- Query security and operational events from the Radware API.
 - Filters by time range, severity, and specific account.
 - Formats events into CEF.
 - Automatically sends events to a SIEM via Syslog.